Oaxaca City Guide: Travel Tips And The Best Spots

 First things first, is Oaxaca worth visiting?
 I think that by now we have established that I’m a fan, so the answer is: absolutely!

-Oaxaca City has a lot to offer for all kinds of travelers, such as some of the best Mexican food—that even I as a born and raised Mexican have ever tasted— delicious locally grown coffee, charming neighborhoods, lush nature just outside the city, rich history, and a sense of native culture you don’t get to feel in bigger Mexican destinations.
+Oaxaca City has a lot to offer for all kinds of travelers, such as some of the best Mexican food—that even I as a born and raised Mexican have ever tasted—delicious locally grown coffee, charming neighborhoods, lush nature just outside the city, rich history, and a sense of native culture you don’t get to feel in bigger Mexican destinations.

-Lucikly Oaxaca City is still a generally underrated Mexican destination, which has allowed the city to keep its small-town charm and local feel, as well as keeping prices low, making it one of the cheapest Mexican destinations to visit.
+Luckily, Oaxaca City is still a generally underrated Mexican destination, which has allowed the city to keep its small-town charm and local feel, as well as keeping prices low, making it one of the cheapest Mexican destinations to visit.

 Does Uber work in Oaxaca City?

-The answer is, kind of…
+The answer is, kind of

-Luckily, if you are staying in Oaxaca City Center you would rarely need an Uber unless you are trying to drive somewhere out of the city, where Uber doesn’t work at all, in that case, you will have to request your hotel to call you a good old taxi.
+Luckily, if you are staying in Oaxaca City Center, you would rarely need an Uber unless you are trying to drive somewhere out of the city, where Uber doesn’t work at all.

 How to get to Oaxaca City Center from the airport?

-Well well, if Uber doesn’t work outside of the city center how does one get from the airport into Oaxaca City?
+Well, well, if Uber doesn’t work outside of the city center, how does one get from the airport into Oaxaca City?

-Uber might not be available here, but there is something better—okay, maybe not better but definitely cheaper— the “transporte colectivo” option at the Oaxaca City airport.
+Uber might not be available here, but there is something better—okay, maybe not better, but definitely cheaper— the “transporte colectivo” option at the Oaxaca City airport.

-The “transporte colectivo” is a community shuttle that will take you from the airport into the city center for the very convenient fixed price of 105 pesos, around 5 dollars, it’s safe and clean, and it drops you off right at your hotel door.
+The “transporte colectivo” is a community shuttle that will take you from the airport into the city center for the very convenient fixed price of 105 pesos, around 5 dollars.

-When you arrive at the Oaxaca City airport, and get out of the baggage area, keep an eye out for the stand shown in the picture below and share with them the name of your hotel, you will pay—card payment is okay—and they will then indicate you in which line to stand to get into the van according to the route the driver is already following.
+Once there, share with them the name of your hotel, you will pay—card payment is okay—and they will then indicate to you in which line to stand to get into the van according to the route the driver is already following.

 Cheap, simple, and efficient.